 Annually, each director will be asked to provide an assessment of the effectiveness of the Board – of himself or herself as a member of the Board – and of each committee on which he or she serves.
 The individual assessments will be organised and summarised by a person designated by the Lead Independent Director or Non-Executive Chair, as applicable and the Chair of the Governance and Nominating Committee for discussion with the full Board and each committee.

 The Company does not have a policy limiting the number of other public company boards of directors upon which a director may sit.
 However, the Governance and Nominating Committee shall consider the number of other public company boards and other boards (or comparable governing bodies), on which a prospective nominee is a member.
 Although the Company does not impose a limit on outside directorships, it does recognise the substantial time commitments attendant to Board membership and expects that the members of its Board be fully committed to devoting all such time as is necessary to fulfil their Board responsibilities, both in terms of preparation for and attendance and participation at meetings.
 In addition, in recognition of the enhanced time commitments associated with membership on a public company’s audit committee, no member of the Audit Committee may serve simultaneously on the audit committee of more than two other public companies.

 1.14 Directors who change their present job responsibility.

-The Board does not believe that directors who retire or change the position they held when they became a member of the Board should necessarily leave the Board.
+The Board does not believe that directors who retire or change the position that they held when they became a member of the Board should necessarily leave the Board.
 Promptly following such event, the director must notify the Governance and Nominating Committee, which shall review the continued appropriateness of the affected director remaining on the Board under the circumstances.
 The affected director is expected to act in accordance with the Governance and Nominating Committee’s recommendation following such review.